ExperiencersInternational/NetMonsterUKDatabase/README.md

 ## Supported networks

 * Wavemobile (23404): limited 4G coverage, no 2G coverage
-* O2 - UK (23410): most coverage on 3G and 4G with limited coverage on 2G and marginal coverage on 5G (also most covered network on the database)
+* O2 - UK (23410): most coverage on 3G and 4G with limited coverage on 2G and marginal coverage on 5G
 * vodafone UK (23415): most coverage on 4G only with limited 2G coverage and marginal 5G coverage
-* 3 UK (23420): most coverage on 4G only with limited coverage on 3G
+* 3 UK (23420): most coverage on 4G only
-* EE (23430): most coverage on 4G only with limited coverage on 2G
+* EE (23430): most coverage on 4G only with limited coverage on 2G and marginal coverage on 5G

 Support for networks in the Channel Islands is currently outside of the scope of the project, but I may look into this in the future.